About

 Perhaps the most profound change has been in response to the unwanted animal crisis.

 The impact of these caring animal lovers will be felt for decades.
-They’ve paved the way for the another transformation – expanding beyond our shelters to help more animals in our communities.
+They’ve paved the way for another transformation: expanding beyond our shelters to help more animals in our communities.